Git-LeAmaral/Git-LeAmaral/README.md

-# Hi Welcome to my GitHub
+# Hi!
+Welcome to my GitHub

 ## I'm Web Development Student💻
 For now I'm able to code using `.HTML`, `.CSS`